-Assessment: To be advised.
+Assessment: Short research paper.

-GENL1040 Discrimination and the Law Staff Contact: Dorne Boniface
+Discrimination and the Law

+Staff Contact: Dorne Boniface Note/s: Not Offered in 1999 HPW2

 The subject deals with the law and policy of antidiscrimination and equal opportunity.
 The problem of arbitrary denials of equality to many different sorts of groups, in many different aspects of life, is one which is increasingly recognised.
 The law has an important role as an instrument of public policy in this area.
 The subject aims to provide an understanding of the concept of discrimination and to provide an awareness of the issue of discrimination as regards social groups defined in terms of sex, race and ethnic origin, marital and family status, sexual preference or orientation, physical and intellectual disability, and age.
-The subject will also examine whether there are other categories eq. based on political conviction, wealth, physical appearance, which, may merit attention.
+The subject will also examine whether there are other categories eg. based on political conviction, wealth, physical appearance, which, may merit attention.
 The subject will include a critical analysis of Australian Antidiscrimination legislation attempting to show its limits in addressing the perceived problems of discrimination.